apache/buildstream/HACKING.rst

 Patch submissions
 -----------------
-Branches must be submitted as merge requests in gitlab and should usually be associated to an issue report on gitlab.

-Commits in the branch which address specific issues must specify the issue number in the commit message.
+Branches must be submitted as merge requests in gitlab.
+If the branch fixes an issue or is related to any issues, these issues must be mentioned in the merge request or preferably the commit messages themselves.

-Merge requests that are not yet ready for review must be prefixed with the ``WIP:`` identifier.
-A merge request is not ready for review until the submitter expects that the patch is ready to actually land.
+You may open merge requests for the branches you create before you are ready to have them reviewed upstream, as long as your merge request is not yet ready for review then it must be prefixed with the ``WIP:`` identifier.

 Submitted branches must not contain a history of the work done in the feature branch.
 Please use git's interactive rebase feature in order to compose a clean patch series suitable for submission.

-We prefer that test case and documentation changes be submitted in separate commits from the code changes which they test.
+We prefer that documentation changes be submitted in separate commits from the code changes which they document, and new test cases are also preferred in separate commits.

-Ideally every commit in the history of master passes its test cases.
-This makes bisections more easy to perform, but is not always practical with more complex branches.
+If a commit in your branch modifies behavior such that a test must also be changed to match the new behavior, then the tests should be updated with the same commit.
+Ideally every commit in the history of master passes its test cases, this makes bisections more easy to perform, but is not always practical with more complex branches.

 Commit messages